-You return back to Ardoe House later for another overnight.
+You return back to Thainstone House Hotel later for another overnight.

 In the afternoon you will be able to take the Clan Walk at the Culloden Visitor Centre.
 The Clan Stone Walkway is designed to commemorate the Scottish Clans and their clansmen who fought at the battle of Culloden with a special Insignia Stone.
 The Clans are represented with their individual Crest and personal inscription.

-After the visit you continue to Newton House Hotel.
+After the visit you continue to Knockomie House Hotel.
 A dinner for our group will be held tonight in one of the private rooms.

 Day 4 Today sees you travelling south again through some of the most stunning scenery Scotland has to offer.